-If you haven’t spent your days locked up somewhere during the COVID-19 pandemic, you must have experienced at least one screen recording tool or screen sharing tool.
+If you didn’t have to spend your days locked up without technology during the COVID-19 pandemic, you must have experienced at least one screen recording tool or screen sharing tool.

 Loom is the one I used the most.